humanagencyorg/ha_generators/README.md

-# HaGeneratorsSample
+# HaGenerators

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ha_generators_sample`.
+Put your Ruby code in the file `lib/ha_generators`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem